Sepsis in a person who injects drugs

 Likely organisms: S.aureus.
 Other organisms can include Clostridium spp, and other anaerobes.

-• There have been outbreaks of anthrax, tetanus and botulism in people who inject drugs both intravenously and subcutaneously (skin popping): discuss potential cases early with microbiology.
+• There have been outbreaks of anthrax, tetanus and botulism in people who inject drugs both intravenously and subcutaneously (skin popping): discuss potential cases early with infection specialist.